BeckhamL/eStore/README.md

 # TODO

 1. Add route to my cart (use angular material for notifs)
-2. Filter postings by categories
+2. Add footer
 3. make edit page
+4. Filter by date